 Keep in mind this isn’t your only treatment option.
-There are online courses.
 There is the Studyology program here at Flinders.
 You can book in to have a chat with someone at the Learning Lounge.
 You can try adopting different study strategies.
 Regardless of your choice however, you will need to trigger the change yourself through a modification of your current coping and study strategies.

 Knowledge will only get you so far.
 I know students who bury themselves in learning about procrastination but never really take any of the strategies and actively implement them.
 They get stuck in a loop of procrastinate –> seek help –> learn something new –> procrastinate on making changes –> seek help etc.